AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/platform-services/tabs/network-service.md

 ServiceProvider.shared.networkService = SampleNetworkOverride()
 ```

-If you would like to revert back to the default `NetworkService`, simply set the `networkService` to nil.
+If you would like to revert back to the default `NetworkService`, set the `networkService` to nil.

 ```swift
 ServiceProvider.shared.networkService = nil